Amebiasis is a parasitic infection of the intestines caused by the amoeba Entamoeba histolytica, or E. histolytica.

 - Thoroughly wash fruits and vegetables before eating.

 - Avoid eating fruits or vegetables unless you wash and peel them yourself.

-- Stick to bottled water and soft drinks.
+- Use bottled water and soft drinks from sealed containers.

 - Avoid ice cubes or fountain drinks.

 - Avoid milk, cheese, or other unpasteurized dairy products.

 Amebiasis generally responds well to treatment and should clear up in about 2 weeks.

 If you have a more serious case where the parasite appears in your internal tissues or organs, your outlook is still good as long as you get appropriate medical treatment.

 However, if amebiasis is left untreated, it can be deadly.